-Results The administrative leadership in Maine 207 believes G Suite for Education and Chromebooks are central to the success of the students in the district.
+As Free/Reduced Lunch (FRL) student population grew, ACT scores continued to outperform Results The administrative leadership in Maine 207 believes Google Workspace for Education and Chromebooks are central to the success of the students in the district.
 According to Dr. Mike Pressler, East High School Principal, "This is about weaving technology into everything we do-especially differentiating instruction and students collaborating.
 Educational technology is a tool, not a strategy."
 The district used ACT scores as the main measure of student educational attainment, because until recently, all high school students in Illinois took the ACT.
 Scores from 2015 show that both Maine 207's average scores in each subject area and Maine 207's composite scores are higher than the state and national averages.
 ACT scores stayed constant over the past several years as Maine 207's demographics changed, with an increase in low-income populations accompanying an increase in racial and ethnic diversity.
 The increase in low-income students made Chromebooks even more valuable: more than 60% of the students use a Chromebook as their primary computing device when they are at home.
-"The ability to collaborate with peers from anywhere, and to do that with teachers, is not only unprecedented, it's truly life-changing," says Jason Klein, Assistant Superintendent of Technology and Learning of Maine Township High School District 207.
+"The ability to collaborate with peers from anywhere, and to do that with 66 This is about weaving technology into everything we do-especially differentiating instruction and having students collaborating.
+Education technology is a tool, not a strategy."
+Dr. Mike Pressler, Maine East High School Principal teachers, is not only unprecedented, it's truly life-changing," says Jason Klein, Assistant Superintendent of Technology and Learning of Maine Township High School District 207.
 The decrease in the income level of students' families that Maine 207 experienced typically results in falling test scores.
 However, the district maintained high ACT scores even as the student population changed.
 Hank Thiele, the former Assistant Superintendent of Technology and Learning at Maine 207, explains "We constantly get better.
 The way we use Google and other technology to support teachers allows us to improve."
-"This is about weaving technology into everything we do-especially differentiating instruction and having students collaborating.
-Education technology is a tool, not a strategy."
-Dr. Mike Pressler, Maine East High School Principal